 The policy implication of my theory of equilibrium leverage is that the fed should manage system wide leverage, curtailing leverage in normal or ebullient times, and propping up leverage in anxious times.
+The theory challenges the "fundamental value" theory of asset pricing and the efficient markets hypothesis.

 If agents extrapolate blindly, assuming from past rising prices that they can safely set very small margin requirements, or that falling prices means that it is necessary to demand absurd collateral levels, then the cycle will get much worse.
 But a crucial part of my leverage cycle story is that every agent is acting perfectly rationally from his own individual point of view.
 People are not deceived into following illusory trends.
 They do not ignore danger signs.
 They do not panic.
 They look forward, not backward.
 But under certain circumstances the cycle spirals into a crash anyway.
 The lesson is that even if people remember this leverage cycle, there will be more leverage cycles in the future, unless the Fed acts to stop them.

 The crash always involves the same three elements.
-First is scary bad news that increases uncertainty.
+First is scary bad news that increases uncertainty, and so volatility of asset returns.
 This leads to tighter margins as lenders get more nervous.
 This in turn leads to falling prices and huge losses by the most optimistic, leveraged buyers.
 All three elements feed back on each other; the redistribution of wealth from optimists to pessimists further erodes prices, causing more losses for optimists, and steeper price declines, which rational lenders anticipate, leading then to demand more collateral, and so on.